 - You can even add cauliflower to create a creamy cauliflower wild rice soup and it will be undetectable!

 Wild rice is kind of an odd food, as it’s not actually a “rice” (like brown rice, etc.).
 It’s a grass that grows on water.
 Most of the United States’ wild rice crop is grown in and around Minnesota.
 I found a small box of it in the rice and beans aisle at my regular grocery store, and it should be at most natural grocers.
 Sometimes you’ll find it sold mixed with other forms of (actual) rice.
 It is a bit pricey per pound, but a little goes a long way flavor-wise and so it’s common to use it as part of a rice mix.

 In this soup I use 50/50 wild rice and regular brown (or white) rice.
 If a wild rice blend is what you have, simply substitute it for the full quantity of rice in the recipe.

 Wild rice is high in protein, fiber, lysine, and several vitamins and minerals.
 So it’s a great option for vegan diets.

-Hence why I had to make my own vegan wild rice soup to feed my craving.
-I started with the classic aromatics, toasted a mixture of wild and brown rice, and then folded in a luscious, creamy base made from pureed white beans, potatoes and cashews.
+This vegan creamy wild rice soup starts with the classic aromatics (onion, garlic and celery).
+The rice is then gently toasted in the oil and cooked until tender, before stirring in a luscious cashew cream base made with white beans and potatoes.
 Because the wild rice has such a unique, nutty flavor that I wanted to let shine, I held back with the spices and just used salt, pepper, and a couple of ingredients to add umami.
 The result is an absolutely addictive, rich soup.
-It was EXACTLY what I was craving. 🙂
+Every time I make it, it seems to be EXACTLY what I was craving. 🙂

 Creamy Vegan Wild Rice Soup

-- 3/4 cup raw cashews soaked overnight and drained (see notes for a lower fat option)
+- 3/4 cup raw cashews soaked for 2 hours to overnight

 - 1 and 1/2 cups cooked white beans rinsed and drained (equal to 1 standard can)